OpenLiberty/ci.maven/README.md

             </configuration>
         </plugin>

+###### Using Maven artifact

-* Use the `assemblyArtifact` parameter to specify the name of the Maven artifact that contains Liberty Profile server files.
+Use the `assemblyArtifact` parameter to specify the name of the Maven artifact that contains Liberty profile server files.
 For example:

         <plugin>
             <groupId>net.wasdev.wlp.maven.plugins</groupId>